 contribution of Rev Dr Ann Peart to Unitarians in the United Kingdom by naming her as an Honorary

-|3||Alan Ruston||Executive Committee: That this General Assembly of Unitarian and Free Christian Churches recognises the considerable contribution of Rev. Cliff Reed to the Unitarian cause worldwide by naming him as an Honorary Member.||Passed|
+|3||Alan Ruston||Executive Committee: That this General Assembly of Unitarian and Free Christian Churches recognises the considerable contribution of Alan Ruston to Unitarians in the United Kingdom by naming him as an Honorary Member||Passed|

 The Worship and Evening Sessions